josheschulz/TourDeFatBikeOrgan/README.md

 Arduino Slaves - The arduino slaves need to figure out how far away they are and let the master know.

 Music Player - The music player needs to adjust the track volumes and play the music.
+Raspberry pi attached to the master motino.
+Using pygame mixer to control the audio.
+It'll read off of serial.

 Notes
 =====

+1/22/2014 - Cleaned up the output from the master in preparation for reading it from the pi

 1/13/2014 - Played around with the code some today.
 There's a delicate balance between responsiveness and smoothness.
 The place it's at now (average every 100ms, broadcast ever 250, take 50 samples) i get a pretty good mixture of both, but